varun-saini-18/Pratilipi/README.md

 * Later every time when a user opens a book we can update entry in user_book_interaction
 * So from user_book_interaction table, we will be able to fetch:

 <ol>
     <li>All the books read by the reader</li>
     <li>All the books liked by the reader</li>
     <li>All the readers that read the particular book</li>
     <li>All the readers that liked a particular book</li>
 </ol>

+* Instead of storing plain password in database, we can store encrypted password using bcryptjs library of JS.
+While authenticating the user we can simple match the hashed password with the password stored in DB.

 <!-- CONTACT -->
 ## Contact